Connect DefectDojo to Jira

 Connecting a Jira Instance is the first step to take when setting up DefectDojo’s Jira integration.

-• a Jira Cloud URL
+- a Jira URL

-• Jira Transitions to trigger Re-Opening and Closing Findings
+- Jira Transitions to trigger Re-Opening and Closing Findings

-• Jira Resolutions which can apply Risk Acceptance and False Positive statuses to Findings (optional)
+- Jira Resolutions which can apply Risk Acceptance and False Positive statuses to Findings (optional)

 Multiple Jira Projects can be handled by a single Jira Instance connection, as long as the Jira account / token used by DefectDojo has permission to create Issues in the associated Jira Project.